The Build Brand Awareness Test: Take a look at the graphic below. Recognize anything?

 Both of these campaigns are selling feelings, not the product itself.
 These rebranding tactics can give a brand a fresh look while giving customers a new appreciation for the products they offer.

 Each of these companies has a unique take on branding with iconic slogans, colors, or ways of marketing that have allowed them to continue to build brand awareness throughout their existence.

-In order to build brand awareness you need to have a strategy in place that allows you to continually grow your brand.
-Awareness isn’t just a one and done tactic.
+In order to build brand awareness, you need to have a strategy in place that allows you to continually grow your brand.
+Awareness isn’t just a one-and-done tactic.
 Successful businesses continue to iterate and redesign even if they are big brands like Google.
 If you are ready to start building brand awareness for your business, let us know!
-Our experts will craft a specialized campaign that targets your unique customer base complete with advertising, retargeting and everything in between.
+Contact us and our experts will craft a specialized campaign that targets your unique customer base complete with advertising, retargeting, and everything in between.